Milford and Doubtful Sound Cruises

 Te Anau Golf Course (5582 metres) provides magnificent lake views approximately 5 kms from Te Anau.
 There are green fees for all visitors and NZ affiliated members and, cart and club hire are available at this stunning Golf Course.

 The Te Anau area and Fiordland National Park are a haven for bird watchers.
 Fiordland is home to several threatened native species including the Takahe – a flightless alpine bird long thought extinct until rediscovery in the late 1940s.

 The nearby Eglinton Valley is a strong hold for Yellow-Crowned Parakeets, Yellowheads (Mohua) and long-tailed bats.
 Brown Teal, Blue Duck and Southern Crested Grebes are found on Fiordland lakes and streams.

-Visitors are also likely to see common forest birds like Tomtits, Brown Creepers, Grey Warblers, Fantails, Tui, Bellbirds and Woodpigeons.
+Visitors are also likely to see common forest birds like Tomtits, Brown Creepers, Grey Warblers, Fantails, Tuis, Bellbirds and Wood pigeons.
 The cheeky mountain parrot, the Kea, is a regular entertainer at high altitudes.